LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/User_callable.rst

-.. c:function:: int ARKStepSetNonlinRDiv(void* arkode_mem, realtype rdiv)
+.. c:function:: int ARKStepSetNonlinRDiv(void* arkode_mem, sunrealtype rdiv)

    Specifies the nonlinear correction threshold :math:`r_{div}` from :eq:`ARKODE_NonlinearDivergence`, beyond which the iteration will be declared divergent.